miguel436/grid_simulation/README.md

 # Grid Simulation Project

-Simulation of a microfluidic grid for plastic filtering
+Simulation of an Acoustofluidic Grid for Nanoplastic Capture

 ## Setup